FAQS

 Is there a fee to join the Charter?

-Yes, there is a one-time assessment fee and an annual licence fee based on the organisation’s global revenue.
-For details, visit our fees page.
+Yes, there is a one-time assessment fee to join and an ongoing annual licence fee.
+The fees are based on the organisation’s global revenue.
+For more information, please visit our fees page.

 Commitments and Compliance